WordPress/gutenberg/docs/contributors/code/getting-started-with-code-contribution.md

 You can use a remote server in development by building locally and then uploading the built files as a plugin to the remote server.

 To build: open a terminal (or if on Windows, a command prompt) and navigate to the repository you cloned.
-Now type `npm ci` to get the dependencies all set up.
-Once that finishes, you can type `npm run build`.
+Now type `pnpm i --frozen-lockfile` to get the dependencies all set up.
+Once that finishes, you can type `pnpm build`.

 After building the cloned gutenberg directory contains the complete plugin, you can upload the entire repository to your `wp-content/plugins` directory and activate the plugin from the WordPress admin.

-Another way to upload after building is to run `npm run build:plugin-zip` to create a plugin zip file — this requires `bash` and `php` to run.
+Another way to upload after building is to run `pnpm build:plugin-zip` to create a plugin zip file — this requires `bash` and `php` to run.
 The script creates `gutenberg.zip` that you can use to install Gutenberg through the WordPress admin.

 ## Storybook